SpenceKonde/DxCore/README.md

 Failing to match the format specifiers' length modifiers will result in printing wrong data. (printing a shorter type than what you passed will result in later values being substituted incorrectly. )

 #### Selectable printf() implementation
 A tools submenu lets you choose from full `printf()` with all features, the default one that drops float support to save 1k of flash, and the minimal one drops almost everything and for another 450 bytes (will be a big deal on the 16k and 8k parts.
 Less so on 128k ones.) - note that selecting any non-default option here *will cause it to be included in the binary even if it's never called* - and if it's never called, it normally wouldn't be included.
-So an empty sketch will take more space with minimal printf selected than whith the default, while a sketch that uses printf will take less space with minimal printf vs default.
+So an empty sketch will take more space with minimal printf selected than with the default, while a sketch that uses printf will take less space with minimal printf vs default.

 ### Assembler Listing generation